BET-AT-HOME OPEN - GERMAN TENNIS CHAMPIONSHIPS 2012

 by ATP Staff|

-Monaco improved to a 27-10 match record on the season, with 20 of those victories coming on clay.
-The Tandil native won two titles at the VTR Open in Vina del Mar (d.
-Berlocq) and the US Men's Clay Court Championship (d.
-Isner) before losing out to Janko Tipsarevic in Stuttgart last week.
+The 28-year-old Monaco improved to a 22-6 clay-court record in 2012.
+The Tandil native reached the final last week at the MercedesCup in Stuttgart (l. to Tipsarevic) and won two clay-court titles earlier in the season, triumphing at the VTR Open in Vina del Mar (d.
+Berlocq) and the US Men's Clay Court Championship in Houston (d.
+Isner).

 - Fognini Saves 3 M.P.
 In Hamburg For Second Title In As Many Weeks